Differences between obrt, d.o.o. and j.d.o.o. companies in Croatia

 - Profit tax payment is lower than an income tax payment

 - Owner isn’t personally responsible for the business

 - No limit on revenue

-- J.d.o.o. can be opened with only 10 kuna start-up capital
+- J.d.o.o. can be opened with only 1 euro start-up capital

 - Higher business costs

-- The liquidation and closing process is time-consuming and expensive, during which the director must continue to be paid full salary
+- Liquidation and closing process can be time-consuming and expensive, during which the director must continue to be paid full salary

-- Must hire at least one employee, usually the director whom must have a full time salary
+- Must hire at least one employee, usually the director, who must have a full-time salary

 - Not allowed to pause the business